A natural gas heating system is the heart of your home.

 While some ENERGY STAR® qualified heating products may cost more initially, they can generate 15-30% lower energy bills.

 The reasons to choose natural gas have always gone beyond performance.
 Natural gas heating assures you of comfort that's affordable and reliable.
 It's preferred by homeowners who want to help save energy, reduce emissions, and protect the environment.

 Click here to check out our current rebates and

 special offers available for natural gas heating systems.

-Download the free Heating brochure and learn more about natural gas heating equipment, helpful tips, and energy saving information.
+Download the Heating brochure and learn more about natural gas heating equipment, helpful tips, and energy saving information.

 Types of equipment

 Natural gas heating systems come in a variety of sizes and prices.
 Here are three of the most common types of natural gas heating systems:

 There are two basic types of forced-air furnaces: packaged systems which contain the heating and cooling components in one unit, and split systems in which the heating and cooling units are separate.